mynl/aggregate/doc/1_Getting_Started.rst

     a.pmf(6), a.cdf(5), a.sf(6), a.q(a.cdf(6)), a.q(0.5)

-It is easy check some of these calculations.
+It is easy to check some of these calculations.
 The probability of the minimum outcome of one equals 1/15 (1/5 for a frequency of 1 and 1/3 for a severity of 1) and the maximum outcome of 15 equals 1/1215 (1/5 for a frequency of 5 and (1/3)**5 to draw severity of 3 on each).
 The object returns the correct values.

 .. ipython:: python
     :okwarning: